Yes ladies, this is one of the more taboo (and let’s face it, downright frustrating) symptoms of menopause.

 Give kefir a try with berries for breakfast, drink a can of kombucha on the go and spice up a stir fry with kimchi – South Korea’s answer to sauerkraut.
 If you’re struggling with UTI’s, eating cranberries may help too.

 For many women, vaginal dryness and loss of libido go hand-in-hand.
 Keeping lines of communication open with your partner is really important, as is making time to be intimate with each other.
 This doesn’t have to mean full-blown sex – it could simply be cuddling, kissing or massaging.

 HINTS AND TIPS FOR THOSE WHO WANT TO SUPPORT SOMEONE THEY THINK MAY BE ENTERING OR IN MENOPAUSE

 One of the more taboo symptoms of the menopause, vaginal dryness is often swept under the carpet to save blushes.
 But talking about it can make a world of difference.

 Here’s our advice for how to handle this very personal problem without making either of you feel uncomfortable.

-In terms of self-care, we’ve recommended that she swaps to a soap-free body wash and eats vagina-friendly fermented foods which contain probiotics.
+In terms of self-care, we’ve recommended that they swap to a soap-free body wash and eat vagina-friendly fermented foods which contain probiotics.

-You might not have a vagina, or have ever experienced vaginal dryness.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+You might not have a vagina or have ever experienced vaginal dryness.
+Gently ask them to explain the effect it is having on them physically and emotionally.

 WORK ON YOUR SEX LIFE TOGETHER